casethebase/Crystallize-Game/README.md

     The random number shown at the start of the game should be between 19 - 120.

     Each crystal should have a random hidden value between 1 - 12.

+# Submission Notes

+    The vast majority of the work I submitted is javascript.
+You'll notice the reset.css is not even filled in and there are no stylings to go along with this.

+    I wanted to focus my efforts on understanding javscript and making everything work correctly first off - then worry about CSS afterwards.

+    By the time I had finished with the JS, it was already well into the night so I decided to call it there.

+    -Casey